-On the left bank is the laid-back residential area of Thonburi, home to the magnificent mosaic-tiled Wat Arun, a handsome Portuguese church, Chinese temples and mosques, two fascinating museums, quite lanes that are worth ambling, and the location of one of the most enjoyable things to do in Bangkok – a tour by long-tail boat along the khlongs or canals.
+On the left bank is the laid-back residential areas of Thonburi, Khlong San, Bangkok Noi, and Bangkok Yai, which are home to the magnificent mosaic-tiled Wat Arun, a handsome Portuguese church, Chinese temples, Islamic mosques, some fascinating museums, and quite lanes that are worth ambling.
+One of the most enjoyable things to do in that part of Bangkok is a tour by long-tail boat along the khlongs or canals.

 By day, the lively activity on the river is engrossing and the riverside neighbourhoods with their clear footpaths and quiet streets are so much more pleasurable to navigate than the broken, cluttered pavements of the busy downtown areas.
 Come sunset, there are few better places to be in Bangkok than on a rooftop bar or waterfront terrace sipping a drink as you savour the sunset over the Chao Phraya River.

 Click through to this post for some more things to do on the Chao Phraya River and see our reviews below of the best Bangkok riverside hotels on the river.

 Best Bangkok Riverside Hotels on the Chao Phraya River